leghort/dauntless-builder/CONTRIBUTING.md

 ```

 Done, you have a version of this app running on whatever port http-serve decided to run on (usually :8080).

+## Updates to .map/vX.json

+If your pull request changes something in data/ make sure to make a build and update the string map cache in .map.

 ## English Language